fifth/bioinformatics/README.md

 references are not free documents, if you like it, you may purchase it on the related web sites.

 ==============
+# project is over

-the subject has been over, no more uodate for this project.
+the subject has been over, no more update for this project.

 2015.1.16